Teacher(s)

 Content

-The course provides a theoretical and practical introduction to corpus linguistics.
+The course provides an introduction to corpus linguistics.
 It presents the main concepts related to corpus linguistics, as well as some of its possible applications in different fields.
+It places special emphasis on the practical aspects of corpus linguistics.

 Teaching methods